 build young people’s resilience and resistance

-to hypersexualized culture
+to hypersexualized media and porn

 Welcome to the Culture Reframed Parents Program.
 We understand how daunting it can be to raise kids in a culture where they are bombarded with sexual images, including porn.
 That’s why we have provided this complete best-practice toolkit, which will help you raise porn-resilient kids.
+You will learn:

 - The harmful effects of hypersexualized media and hardcore porn, which is mainstream, free, and easily accessible

 - How to teach healthy sexuality and strengthen resilience to hypersexualized media and porn